 Babson-Alling House

 The Babson-Alling House is a historic colonial house in Gloucester, Massachusetts.
 The 2.5-story Georgian house was built in 1740 by William Allen, and remains one of Gloucester's finest houses of the period.
 It is a typical house of the time, with a center chimney plan and a gambrel roof.
-The house was bought by Joseph Low in 1779; his daughter Elizabeth married Nathaniel Babson, and their son ended up inheriting the property.
-It remained in the Babson family into the 20th century, eventually being inherited by Low descendant Elizabeth Alling.
+The house was purchased by Joseph Low in 1779; his daughter Elizabeth married Nathaniel Babson, and their son ultimately inherited the property.
+It remained in the Babson family into the twentieth century, eventually being inherited by Low descendant Elizabeth Alling.

 The house was listed on the National Register of Historic Places in 1996.